ralphschaefer/clusterRedesign/cluster.md

 ---
 **There are certain other advantages of kafka:**
 * custom connector
-* serialsation
+* serialization
 * aggregation
 * ready made metrics for monitoring
-* Almost any cloud provider has got kaffka
+* Almost any cloud provider has got kafka
-* mesages are not event based, but polling is used, so the load on each node it limited
+* messages are not event based, but polling is used, so the load on each node it limited
 * timeline database layout, that is perfect for logging
 * and much more...